Britain’s VC10 Tankers Arrive At New Support Model

 As of 2002, the RAF had 19 of its 4-engined VC10 aerial tankers in service.
-These sleek aircraft with the unusual engine arrangement form the backbone of its aerial tanker fleet, and will continue to do so for about another decade until the new Airbus A330 MRTTs fully enter service as part of a pathbreaking private-public partnership deal.
+These sleek aircraft with the unusual engine arrangement form the backbone of its aerial tanker fleet, and continued to do so for about another decade until the new Airbus A330 MRTTs began entering service as part of a pathbreaking private-public partnership deal.

 The UK’s VC10 Fleet